S1h2a3y4-S-P4t3l/S1h2a3y4-S-P4t3l.github.io/_posts/2016-09-09-Blog-posting-lesson-1---Akshay-Patel.md

   <tr>
     <td>Did I reach my target?
 (add details to "Lesson Review")</td>
-    <td>I think so, as I followed all the instructions and seem to have done everything in the correct order.</td>
+    <td>I did, as I followed all the instructions and seem to have done everything in the correct order.</td>
   </tr>
 </table>